lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 A KEM algorithm is a one-pass (store-and-forward) mechanism for transporting random keying material to a recipient using the recipient's public key.
+This means that the originator and the recipients do not need to be online at the same time.
 The recipient's private key is needed to recover the random keying material, which is then treated as a pairwise shared secret between the originator and recipient.
-A KEM algorithm provides three functions:
+A KEM algorithm provides three
+functions:

 * KeyGen() -> (pk, sk):